IBM-Cloud/docs/services/mobileaccess/sdks-samples-apis.md

 ---

 {:shortdesc: .shortdesc}
-{:codeblock:.codeblock}

 # {{site.data.keyword.amashort}} SDKs, samples, and API reference
-Last updated: 22 August 2016
+Last updated: 23 August 2016
 {: .last-updated}

 To add {{site.data.keyword.amafull}} SDKs to your app, choose the SDKs that you want to use.
 Then configure your dependency manager to pull the SDKs into your app.